pivoshenko/poetry-plugin-dotenv/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to `{{ cookiecutter.project }}`.
+The following is a set of guidelines for contributing to `poetry-plugin-dotenv`.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Reporting Bugs

-This section guides you through submitting a bug report for `{{ cookiecutter.project }}`.
+This section guides you through submitting a bug report for `poetry-plugin-dotenv`.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour, and find related reports.